Dru-Mara/EvalNE/README.md

 [here](https://evalne.readthedocs.io/en/latest/).

 #### For Methodologists ####
-A command line interface in combination with a configuration file allows the user to evaluate any publicly available implementation of a NE method without the need to write additional code.
-These implementations can be obtained from libraries such as
+A command line interface in combination with a configuration file (describing datasets, methods and evaluation setup) allows the user to evaluate any embedding method and compare it to the state of the art or replicate the experimental setup of existing papers without the need to write additional code.
+EvalNE does not provide implementations of any NE methods but offers the necessary environment to evaluate any off-the-shelf algorithm.
+Implementations of NE methods can be obtained from libraries such as
 [OpenNE](https://github.com/thunlp/OpenNE) or
 [GEM](https://github.com/palash1992/GEM)